 Art and Art History

 Lawrence University, "Lawrence University Art Historian Awarded Prestigious Metropolitan Museum Research Fellowship" (2004).
 Press Releases.
-Paper 343.
+343.